Home Tooth Whitening

 Feedback

 The two questions my friends ask me are “Does bleaching work?” and “Will bleaching damage teeth?”
 All of the bleaching systems work.
 However some work better and faster than others and some are safer.
-The American Dental Association accepts five products as “Safe” and “Effective” for At-home use.
-If you want your teeth lightened in color, I recommend you have your dentist use one of them.
-They are the following:
+The American Dental Association has published new standards for acceptance of products as “Safe” and “Effective”.
+At the present time, only one product has met those standards.

 ADA Accepted At-home Bleaching Products: